bmc52/rust-hello-world/README.md

-This is Brandon Chang, a senior majoring in information technology.
+This is Brandon Chang, a senior majoring in information technology!